Ergodicity: Ergodic theorems

 The mean ergodic theorem of J. von Neumann is a similar, weaker statement about averaged translates of square-integrable functions.

 Related properties

 Dense orbits

-An immediate consequence of the definition of ergodicity is that on a topological space $X$, and if $\mathcal B$ is the σ-algebra of Borel sets, if $T$ is $\mu$-ergodic then $\mu$-almost every orbit of $T$ is dense in the support of $\mu$.
+For a continuous transformation of a second-countable topological space with a Borel probability measure $\mu$, ergodicity implies that $\mu$-almost every orbit is dense in the support of $\mu$.

 This is not an equivalence since for a transformation which is not uniquely ergodic, but for which there is an ergodic measure with full support $\mu_0$, for any other ergodic measure $\mu_1$ the measure $\frac{1}{2}(\mu_0 + \mu_1)$ is not ergodic for $T$ but its orbits are dense in the support.
 Explicit examples can be constructed with shift-invariant measures.

+The topological counterpart to ergodicity is a minimal dynamical system, in which the orbit of every point is dense.

 Mixing

+A measure-preserving system is called mixing if sets become asymptotically independent under iteration.
+Mixing implies ergodicity under standard hypotheses.
+The converse is not true, for example a rotation with irrational angle on the circle (which is ergodic per the examples above) is not mixing (for a sufficiently small interval its successive images will not intersect itself most of the time).
+Bernoulli shifts are mixing, and so is Arnold's cat map.

-A transformation $T$ of a probability measure space $(X, \mu)$ is said to be mixing for the measure $\mu$ if for any measurable sets $A, B \subset X$ the following holds:
+More precisely, a transformation $T$ of a probability measure space $(X, \mu)$ is said to be mixing for the measure $\mu$ if for any measurable sets $A, B \subset X$ the following holds: